meza main logo 768x795

 Inlays/Onlays

 Professional Teeth Cleaning- A dental cleaning involves professionally removing films of plaque and tartar from the surfaces of your teeth.
 Tartar cannot be removed with your toothbrush and floss.
-Instead, it will remain on your teeth becoming the perfect breading ground for bacteria that will attack your teeth and gums.
+Instead, it will remain on your teeth, becoming the perfect breeding ground for bacteria that will attack your teeth and gums.

 Comprehensive Exams- The comprehensive exam is the foundation on which we build every patient’s treatment plan.
 Every treatment plan, big or small, begins with a thorough examination of four areas of a patient’s mouth: their smile, bite, teeth, and gums.
 After recording our findings, we will make recommendations (if any) based on what we see.

 Routine cleanings prevent dental damage and infection.
-After your cleaning sealants and a fluoride treatment may be placed.
+After your dental cleaning, tooth sealants and a fluoride treatment may be placed.
 Sealants on permanent back molars can reduce the risk of cavities by 80% and can last for several years.
 Fluoride treatment helps repair weakened enamel before cavities form and reverses signs of decay.
-During your cleaning our highly skilled Hygienist will also go over proper flossing techniques, brushing techniques as well as what you can do at home to maintain a healthy smile.
+Furthermore, during your cleaning, our highly skilled hygienist will also go over proper flossing techniques, brushing techniques, and what you can do at home to maintain a healthy smile.